 Battery operated models can be used anywhere.
 If you take your baby to the lake with the family, you will not have to worry.
 Of course, the batteries will have to be replaced which is another expense added to the increasing list of expenses a baby incurs.

 Plugin models are cheaper in the long run and generally more convenient.
-However, it can be more difficult to take the sing with you if there is not outlet unless you bring an inverter generator or something like also.
+However, it can be more difficult to take the sing with you if there is not outlet unless you bring an inverter, generator or something similar.
 Also, these models tend to be a bit more expensive upfront.

 Ease of Use